 Choosing natural fibres like wooden hair and tooth brushes and metal safety razors over their plastic counterparts will also help to pare things back.

-To keep things basic, I often look to the kitchen for substitute ingredients like using corn flour in place of dry shampoo, and olive oil as a body moisturiser.
+To keep it simple, I often look to the kitchen for substitute ingredients like using corn flour in place of dry shampoo, and olive oil as a body moisturiser.

 When it comes to the number of products in our beauty cabinets I think there are few places in the home where the phrase less is more is more pertinent.